wdporter/i-am-that-vuepress/42-reality-cannot-be-expressed/readme.md

 We dream that we are awake; we dream that we are asleep.
 The three states are only varieties of the dream state.
 Treating everything as a dream liberates.
-As long as you give reälity to dreams, you are their slave.
+As long as you give reality to dreams, you are their slave.
 By imagining that you are born as so-and-so, you become a slave to the so-and-so.
 The essence of slavery is to imagine yourself to be a process, to have past and future, to have history.
 In fact, we have no history, we are not a process, we do not develop or decay.